zio/zio-quill/CASSANDRA.md

 }
 ```

-Phantom allows you certain level of composability, but it gets a bit verbose due to the nature of the DSL.
+Phantom allows the user certain level of composability, but it gets a bit verbose due to the nature of the DSL.

 **Quill (v0.3.2-SNAPSHOT)**
 ```scala